Stay in the Loop

 Philly Fringe 2024: Cannonball Festival presents Tyshaun & Shekinah’s Forbidden Fruit

 Exploring Black experiences of body image, mental health, gender, and sexuality, Tyshaun & Shekinah’s Forbidden Fruit was part of the Cannonball Festival’s inaugural Black Circus Week.
-The event ran from September 6-11, and its aim was to help Black creatives share work, collaborate, and build community.
-The project is a co-creation of Cannonball, Rebel Arts Movement, Tauraro Artist Residency, and CSAW that targets Black and Indigenous circus artists of any discipline and skill level.
+The event ran from September 6-11, 2024, and its aim was to help Black creatives share work, collaborate, and build community.
+The project is a co-creation of Cannonball, Rebel Arts Movement, Tauraro Artist Residency, and CSAW, which targets Black and Indigenous circus artists of any discipline and skill level.
 Initiatives like Black Circus Week continue to establish Cannonball as more fringe than the Fringe Festival and the home of innovation at every level.

 Growing pains and gains